-The Aero-Fac® Sludge Digestion System (SDS) at Sandringham solves the issues of sludge handling and disposal, as well as peak flow and load issues.
+The Aero-Fac® Sludge Digestion System (SDS) at Sandringham has solved the issues of sludge handling and disposal, as well as peak flow and load issues for over 15+ years.

 The Royal Estate at Sandringham presented a challenge for wastewater treatment.
 While the Estate and the adjacent village of West Newton could have a normal population equivalent of 650 residents contributing to the treatment plant, it was the large influx of visitors to the area in the summer months that presented the main concern.

 Sandringham Reception Centre

 Sandringham is, of course, a very popular spot for tourists.
 The visitors centre can see a throughput of on average 2,000 people per day during the summer months.
 With summer events such as the flower show, where attendance could be as much as 25,000 over two days, plus weather and other factors playing a role, no one could accurately predict when the influx would suddenly appear.
 These very popular events were not something the existing plant type could easily be designed to accommodate.

 Gurney Environmental engineers worked with the Estate for over a year on a solution to their needs for wastewater treatment and sludge handling — a solution that would meet modern effluent standards, but could react to sudden peak flows and loads without the need for an operator on hand.

 Furthermore, the plant must be odour free, produce no sludge of its own for routine handling and disposal, AND digest all sludge from the existing mechanical plant.
 Eliminating sludge lorry movements in and out of the plant would save time, noise, traffic on small local roads, money and cut carbon emissions — all in all, a very green approach to total on-site sewage treatment.

 A No-Sludge System